dylandevei/Purrfect-Sitters/README.md

     cd Purrfect-Sitters
     ```

+2. Install all dependencies with NPM.

+      ```shell
+    npm install
+    ```

+ 3. Copy .env.example

+    ```shell
+    cp .env.example .env
+    ```

+    **Don't forget to change the name of database to your unique database name**

-2. Start the project.
-Once started you can view the application by opening http://localhost:5500 in your browser .
+  4. Start your project.
+Once started, you can view the application by visiting http://localhost:3000 in your broswer.

+    npm run dev